Your Ultimate Guide to Animal Aid Charity

 Not only do they campaign to end animal suffering, they also take more pragmatic approaches to modern living and call for stricter laws, rules, and regulations when it comes to slaughterhouses and farming.

 Animal Aid conduct undercover investigations to expose harsh and sometimes sickening conditions in which animals are often forced to live.
 These investigations can be conducted anywhere from slaughterhouses to puppy farms.

 These investigations put the investigating team at severe personal risk and often cause ptsd.

 Many clips obtained from Animal Aid investigations have made the news here in the UK, and have been viewed hundreds of thousands of times, even millions of times, on social media and streaming platforms.

 They send out leaflets, conduct extensive political lobbying, they have their own ethical shop, and they even train school speakers and volunteers.

-On top of that, they demonstrate delicious vegan and vegetarian recipes in schools and colleges to help get the younger generation on a similar wavelength and to show that vegan/vegetarian food needn’t be bland salad leaves and boiled vegetables.
+On top of that, they demonstrate delicious vegan and vegetarian recipes in schools and colleges to help get the younger generation on a similar wavelength and to show that vegan food needn’t be bland salad leaves and boiled vegetables.